 2011 - A very busy year with a first appearance on Just a Minute on Radio 4 closely followed by a second and third.
 More concerts in Argentina with the piano and orchestra, more one man shows both in the UK and in Europe and a great duo tour of the East Coast of America with Jon Anderson too.
 Rick Wakeman’s Revolution completed its first full year on Radio Nova and Rick’s Rants continued on Watchdog......and oh yes, Rick got married in December to his beloved Rachel!

-2012 - In March Rick was awarded his Fellowship of the Royal College of Music which was extremely special for him and has set the year up to be equally special, with many plans including more Radio 4 appearances on The News Quiz, more one man shows, performances of both Journey...(extended version) and King Arthur... (also an extended verson), planned for November in South America.
-There might well be the return of Rick’s Place, the radio show, but not as a radio show!....work that one out or keep checking the website for more details.
+2012 - In March Rick was awarded his Fellowship of the Royal College of Music which was extremely special for him and has set the year up to be equally special, with many plans including more Radio 4 appearances on The News Quiz, more one man shows, performances of Journey...(extended version) and Six Wives, planned for November in South America.
+More filming for Watchdog and Rick joined Twitter!
+Son Oliver and his wife Lisa welcomed Lottie to the world, Rick's 7th grandchild.
+Rick re-records a new extended version of Journey and was honoured to receive the inaugural Prog God Award.

 And finally, taken from Say Yes!, a prayer attributed to an unknown confederate soldier, whom Rick considers a kindred spirit: